emacs-eask/cli/docs/content/_index.en.md

 <img src="/images/lint.png" width="85%" />

-Come with 10+ built-in linters and test runners, so you don't have to worry about how to use it!
+Eask comes with 10+ built-in linters and test runners, so you don't have to worry about how to use it!

 <--->

-### Eask-file is an elisp file
+### Eask-file is an Elisp file

 <img src="/images/eask-elisp.png" width="90%" />

-Eask is treated as an elisp file.
+Eask is treated as an Elisp file.

-You can do anything like how you do it in Emacs!
+You can do anything just like you do in Emacs!

 {{< /columns >}}